Tuesday, October 8, 2024

 Candida parapsilosis is a fungus that can normally be found on both the human body and in nature.
 Under certain circumstances, it can also cause various diseases in humans that require medical treatment.

 Candida parapsilosis is one of the approximately 611,000 different species of fungi.
-Within the 611,000 different species of fungi, only about 600 are able to cause infections in humans.1
+Within the 611,000 different species of fungi, only about 600 can cause infections in humans.1

 Candida parapsilosis is a member of the Candida genus of fungi.
 It is one of the many endosymbionts of humans that can be classified as an opportunistic or facultative pathogen that can cause disease mainly in immune-compromised or susceptible hosts.1